Project Grants

 Submitting an Expression of Interest (EoI)

 Before being invited to complete a full funding application for review, an expression of interest must be completed and reviewed by the BC Conservation Fund.
 This will help applicants avoid spending unnecessary time on applications.
 The Fund will advise EoI applicants if they are welcome to submit a full application.
-Please use the accompanying form to submit your EoI.
+Please visit the 'Apply' page to continue.

 Submitting a Complete Funding Application